There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 The difference between the subscription model and in-app purchases is that users get access to all features during their subscription period instead of to limited elements as in the case of the latter.

-If your app has unique features, such as avatars, characters, quirky quotes, then you have an excellent opportunity to sell merchandise based on them.
-These merchandise can range from t-shirts to wrist bands, from mugs to pens, and from jewelry to caps.
+If your app has unique features, such as avatars, characters, and quirky quotes, then you have an excellent opportunity to sell merchandise based on them.
+This merchandise can range from t-shirts to wrist bands, from mugs to pens, and from jewelry to caps.